 You're not alone.
 Two thirds of the parents we asked confessed to being spooked by the challenge.

 Pumpkin Carving For Kids - Let's Get Started...

 1. Choose a pumpkin with a good stem

 A thick stem means a heavy pumpkin, which is better for carving.

-2. Don't bve scared of a freakishly-shaped pumpkin
+2. Don't be scared of a freakishly-shaped pumpkin

-For something extra scary, try our huge Rambo pumpkins or large Ghost/Orange pumpkins - or even a Wonky pumpkin.
+For something extra scary, try a huge Rambo pumpkin or large Ghost/Orange pumpkin - or even one of our Wonky pumpkins.
 If your little monsters want to draw on faces with marker pens – try a small Gourd.